When I was young and stupid, I accumulated more than $100,000 in unsecured, credit-card debt. And you think you’ve got troubles?!

-During the 13 years it took to get out of the mess, I learned how important it is to deal with mistakes as they happen so they don’t turn into major setbacks.
+During the 13 years it took to get out of the mess (paid back every nickel with no concessions, settlements, negotiations—or bankruptcy) I learned how important it is to deal with mistakes as they happen so they don’t turn into major setbacks.

 No one is perfect.
 You’re going to make mistakes, and when you do, you need to know how to react and what to do to minimize the damage.